Prior99/mumble-bot/README.md

 ## Current list of features

- - Speechrecognition via pocketsphinx, automatical generation of grammar
- - Speechdispatching using espeak
+ - Speechdispatching using espeak, google or bing
  - Webinterface to control everything from within a browser
  - Playback music using mpd, control mpd using the bot
  - Fetch music from youtube
  - Upload music to mpd library
+ - Usermanagement
+ - Record users and playback the records
+ - Add quotations
+ - Upload sounds

 ## Install